amark/gun/README.md

 That means if you ever get stuck on something for longer than 5 minutes, you should talk to me so I can help you solve it.
 Your input will then help me improve gun.
-We also really open to contributions!
+We are also really open to contributions!
 GUN is easy to extend and customize:

 `Gun.on('opt').event(function(gun, opt){ /* Your module here! */  })`